remla2025-team9/operation/docs/extension.md

 A developer setting up the project for the first time had to follow a precise and unforgiving sequence of steps.
 This journey was filled with opportunities for error:

-1. Start the local cluster with very specific memory and CPU settings.
+1. Start the local cluster with very specific memory and CPU settings [2].
 2. Enable a required feature on the cluster.
-3. Install a separate, complex tool called Istio.
+3. Install a separate, complex tool called Istio [3].
 4. Apply several configuration files for Istio's addons.
 5. Run a specific command to label a part of the cluster.
 6. Navigate into the `app-helm-chart` directory.
 7. Download chart dependencies.
-8. Install the application using Helm.
+8. Install the application using Helm [5].
 9.  **Open a new, separate terminal** and run a command (`minikube tunnel`) that must be left running in the background.
 Forgetting this step breaks the entire setup.
 10. Find and copy the correct IP address from the terminal output.
 11. Use administrator privileges (`sudo`) to manually edit the system's `hosts` file, pasting the IP address and hostnames.